Posted in

 United Way

-While the United Way does not operate shelters directly, it connects people with local nonprofit organizations that do.
-During cold weather emergencies, they coordinate with community partners to ensure no one is left without shelter.
-Call 211 or visit 211.org.
+United Way does not operate shelters directly, but it helps people find local non-profit organizations that do.
+During periods of extreme cold, they collaborate with community groups to ensure that everyone finds a safe place to take shelter.
+You can call 211 or visit 211.org for assistance.

 Volunteers of America (VOA)

-VOA operates temporary and emergency shelters in many U.S. cities and often expands its capacity during the winter months.
+VOA operates temporary and emergency shelters in many U.S. cities and they also expands their shelter capacity during the winter months.
 Visit voa.org and search for local chapters.

 Churches and Local Faith Networks

-Many churches and interfaith coalitions participate in rotating winter shelter programs, opening their doors at night or partnering with local governments.
+Many churches and faith-based groups run rotating winter shelters during extreme winter by opens their buildings at night or working with local agencies.

-Check with nearby churches, synagogues, or mosques; many are listed in local shelter directories during cold weather alerts.
+You can check with nearby churches, chairities and faith-based groups.
+Many of them are listed in local shelter directories during cold-weather alerts.

 Homeless Relief Ministries

-Faith-based relief groups often operate heated vans, street outreach programs, and emergency motel voucher programs.
+Faith-based relief groups also operate heated vans, street outreach programs, and emergency motel voucher programs.

-City Relief (New York and New Jersey): Offers assistance and facilitates access to shelters.
+City Relief (New York and New Jersey): Offers assistance and help to find nearby shelters.

 Union Gospel Mission (various states): Operates winter shelters, meals, and rehabilitation programs.